nordic-dev-net/nix-tutor/curriculum.md

 | -------- | --------------------- | ------------- | -------------------------------------------------------------------------- |
 | **EC00** | Best Practices        | None          | Study and apply Nix best practices as recommended by the community.        |
 | **EC01** | Contribution to Nix   | None          | Contribute to the Nix community through projects, documentation, or code.  |

+---

+If you want to suggest an improvement, correction or clarification, please don't hesitate to [file an issue or create a pull request](https://github.com/nordic-dev-net/nix-tutor)!